 The new proposed projects are designed to avoid the problems that snared Wind Catcher, Akins said in Thursday’s conference call.
 “We learned a lot from the experience of Wind Catcher.
 And these filings prove that.”

 First, while only 200 megawatts of the projects will be acquired by 2020, in time to capture 100 percent of the PTC, the 80 percent credit that the rest of the project will receive when it’s delivered in 2021 still provides a hefty tax benefit.
-The credits will amount to approximately $1.4 billion and offset roughly 70 percent of total capital investment in the first 10 years of the project, Akins said.
+The loans will amount to approximately $1.4 billion and offset roughly 70 percent of total capital investment in the first ten years of the project, Akins said.
 Over its 30-year life, AEP predicts customer benefits of about $3 billion.